Ash7119/WEC-2021-Analysis/README.md

 Axes:
 - X-axis: Team number
-- Y-axis: Lap time delta
+- Y-axis: Lap time Δ vs baseline (seconds)
+- Color: Team

-What does this plot show: The plot compares the pace between the teams.
+What does this plot show: This plot compares overall team pace.
+Like the driver analysis, each lap is measured against the average of the first 3 laps of each stint.
+All drivers' data is combined per team, and all laps are included

 Key Insights:
 - Narrow violins means consistent race pace
 - Wide violins means high variability
 - Skewed distributions means aggressive or conservative strategies
+- Median and quartiles show typical degradation patterns

 Motorsport Value:
 - Comparing overall team performance
 - Identifying consistency advantages
 - Helps in strategy and technical debriefs

+## Notes
+- Baseline Calculation: Throughout this analysis, "baseline pace" refers to the average lap time of the first 3 laps of each stint (laps 0, 1, 2).
+This provides a starting reference that smooths out outliers from individual laps.
+- All analyses include all racing data with outliers retained to show true race conditions and hidden patterns.
+Extreme values represent traffic, incidents, and exceptional performance moments.